almibe/ligature-specification/README.md

  - [lig.md](lig.md) - a specification for a simple serialization format for Ligature named Lig
  - [ligature-http.md](ligature-http.md) - a specification for working with Ligature via http
  - [wander.md](wander.md) - a specification for the Wander scripting language, that is used to interact with Ligature
+ - [graveyard.md](graveyard.md) - a list of some design decisions that were decided against and the reasoning behind them